Learning H-Infinity Locomotion Control: Experimental Results

-To reflect the effectiveness of the novel H-infinity loss and the disturber network, we design four different training settings for comparison studies.
-First, we train a policy in complete settings where both H-infinity loss and a disturber network are exploited, which we refer to as \textit{ours}.
+Specifically, we design four different training settings for comparison studies.
+First, we train a policy in complete settings where both H-infinity loss and a disturber network are exploited, which we refer to as \textbf{\textit{ours}}.
 We clip the external forces to have an intensity of no more than 100N for sake of robot capability.
-Next, we remove the H-infinity loss from the training pipeline and obtain another policy, which we refer to as \textit{ours without hinf loss}.
-Then, we remove the disturber network from \textit{ours} and replace it with a disturbance curriculum whose largest intensity grows linearly from 0N to 100N with the training process (reaches 100N at the 2000th iteration) and whose direction is sampled uniformly.
-We call the policy derived from this training procedure \textit{ours without learnable disturber}.
+Next, we remove the H-infinity loss from the training pipeline and obtain another policy, which we refer to as \textbf{\textit{ours without hinf loss}}.
+Then, we keep the H-infinity loss but remove the disturber network from \textbf{\textit{ours}} and replace it with a \footnote{Without the curriculum scheme, the training will collapse as large force may be sampled in the early training phase, which is also confirmed by our preliminary experiments in~\ref{sec:preliminary_exp}.}{disturbance curriculum} whose largest intensity grows linearly from 0N to 100N with the training process and whose direction is sampled uniformly.
+We call this policy \textbf{\textit{ours without learnable disturber}}.
 Finally, we train a vanilla policy without both H-infinity loss and disturber network, which also experiences random external forces with curriculum disturbance as described above.
-We refer to this policy as the \textit{baseline}.
-Note that all the four policies are trained on the same set of terrains, including plane, rough slopes, stairs, and discrete height fields.
-The demonstration of the three non-flat terrains can be found in Fig.~\ref{fig:sim_terrain}.
+We refer to this policy as \textbf{\textit{baseline}}.
+All four policies are trained on the same set of terrains (Stairs, Slopes, and Discrete heightfield) as is shown in Appendix~\ref{sec:terrain_randomization}.

-We use Isaac Gym~\citep{makoviychuk2021isaac, rudin2022learning} with 4096 parallel environments and a rollout length of 100 time steps.
-Our training platform is RTX 3090.
-We randomize the ground friction and restitution coefficients, the motor strength, the joint-level PD gains, the system delay and the initial joint positions in each episode.
-The randomization ranges for each parameter are detailed in Table \ref{table:randomization}.

 The training process for all policies lasts 5000 epochs.

-The real-world experimental results are available in the supplementary materials.
+After obtaining the well-trained 4 policies, we evaluate them on 3 terrains with 3 types of disturbances (continuous disturbance, sudden force, and deliberate attack) and measure their command-tracking performance.
+For each evaluation, we repeat the rollout 32 times with different seeds and report the average performance with a 95\% confidence interval.

-\subsection{Can our method handle continuous disturbances as well as the baseline method?}
+\subsection{Can our method and its variants handle continuous disturbances as well as the baseline?}